Remote working and virtual teams are in.

 The best thing to do is to agree on some standard overlap hours between timezones if it’s required.

 Does this mean I have to give everyone unlimited vacation days?

 Some companies offer unlimited vacation days and I think it’s good practice, but it has nothing to do with working remote.

 This guide has given you enough starting points to implement remote working arrangements in your business.

-If you need help, I will be holding some upcoming workshops on remote working for business owners and companies.
+If you need help, I conduct one-on-one training workshops on remote working for business owners and companies.
 They will be specific to your business and can cover: